 Each year your strawberry plants produce runners.
 Runners are the long stems that run off the central plant and create more strawberry plants.
 The runners root nearby and produce new plants, but they remained attached to the main plant and drain out nutrients.
-Because of this it is important to trim them when you see them develop, if you don’t it can really hurt the main plant and reduce the amount of berries the plant will produce.
+Because of this it is important to trim them when you see them develop, if you don’t it can really hurt the main plant and reduce the amount of berries you get.
+They could potentially stop the plants from producing fruit completely.
 If you mulch around the base of your raised bed strawberry garden stray runners will be easy to catch before they take hold outside the confines of their patch.

 Attracting Bees to Your Raised Bed Strawberry Garden

 Planting flowering trees, bushes or flowers near your raised bed strawberry garden will help attract bees.
 These bees will of course help pollinate your plants!